iraiyan/avalanche-wallet-cli/docs/qa-guide.md

 displayed matches the returned value by the CLI.

 Run `cli/cli.js get-balance`.
 You will be prompted to accept the command on your ledger.
-The ledger text should be "Provide Extended Public Key", "Derivation Path 44'/9000'/0'", and then an address beginning with "X-".
+The ledger text should be "Provide Extended Public Key", and "Derivation Path 44'/9000'/0'".
 Upon accepting this, the CLI should return your total balance, and this should match the web wallet.
 You can get more testnet funds by following the instructions in the get-new-receive-address section.